“If properly lived with, our furniture becomes a tangible chronicle of people’s lives as it ages.” – Mira Nakashima

 We will happily manage all shipping arrangements.

-As the sole archival source of George Nakashima’s order records from the 1950s to present day, the Nakashima Foundation for Peace is equipped to fulfill your authentication needs.
+As the sole archival source of George Nakashima’s order records from the 1950s to present day, we are readily equipped to fulfill your authentication and insurance valuation needs.

 Frequently Asked Questions